erichVK5/image2footprint/README.md

 ![copper plus silk pixels plus soldermask apertures](images/copper-layer-and-silk-layer-and-soldermask-apertures.png)

-and the layout exported from pcb-rnd as an openscad model for viewing
+and the layout exported from pcb-rnd as an openscad model for viewing (specifiying the required silkscreen and soldermask colours in the export dialogue to match the intended manufacturing colours)

 ![copper pixels](images/openscad-render.png)